 Do you believe because you live in an apartment, you can’t have a medium-size dog because of the size of your living quarters?
 If your apartment community is pet friendly, many breeds do well in smaller homes or apartments.
 Of course, you’ll need to consider whether a breed is energetic, friendly, or barks incessantly.
 If you select a canine with a high energy level like the golden retriever or border collie, you may find your dog going a bit stir crazy and require plenty of outdoor play, whereas a basset hound is a content couch potato.
 Be sure to explore the breed before you adopt a pet.

-These are the recommended breeds who might require less exercise and do well in smaller spaces:
+These are the recommended breeds that might require less exercise and do well in smaller spaces, especially for first-time dog owners who live in apartments:

 - Basset fauve de bretagne